mattstermiller/koffee/README.md

 - `j` to move the cursor down
 - `k` to move the cursor up
 - `h` to go up to the parent folder
-- `l` or `enter` to open the selected folder or file
+- `l` or `Enter` to open the selected folder or file
 - `H` to go back in navigation history
 - `L` to go forward in navigation history
 - `tab` switches between the main view and the path box
-- `?` opens the settings window, which displays the hotkeys for all commands. _(This window will allow you to edit the hotkeys and other settings in the future.)_
+- `?` opens the Settings window, which displays the hotkeys for all commands.
 - `Ctrl + w` to exit

-#### Jumping to Items in the Current Folder
+#### Advanced Navigation
+- **Scroll quickly**
     - `Ctrl + j` and `Ctrl + k` move the cursor by half-pages at a time.
     - `gg` (press `g` twice) jumps to the first item, and `G` jumps to the last item.
-- Press `f` then any character to jump to the next item beginning with that character. _(Note that this is case sensitive, so `a` is not the same as `A`.)_ For example, pressing `fa` will jump to the first file or folder starting with "a".
+- **Jump to item**: Press `f` then any character to jump to the next item beginning with that character. _(Note that this is case sensitive, so `a` is not the same as `A`.)_ For example, pressing `fa` will jump to the first file or folder starting with "a".
 Then press `;` to continue jumping to more items starting with that same character.
-- Press `/` to start a search.
+- **Search**: Press `/` to start a search.
 This will move your cursor to a search box at the bottom of the window.
-Enter any part of a file or folder name and press `enter` to jump to the next item containing the search term in its name.
+Enter any part of a file or folder name and press `Enter` to jump to the next item containing the search term in its name.
 Then press `n` to go to the next match, or `N` to go to the previous match.
 The search box accepts regular expressions for powerful searching. _(Don't know what regular expression are?
 That's OK, just know that some characters like `.`, `*`, `+`, `^`, `$`, `(`, `)`, `[`, `]` have special meaning.
 Put a `\` in front of these characters to search for them literally.)_
+- **Bookmarks**
+    - Set a bookmark by pressing `m`.
+The list of bookmarks already set are shown.
+Enter any character to set a bookmark to that character.
+Upper-case letters are distinct from lower-case letters.
+    - Go to a bookmark by pressing `'`.
+The list of bookmarks are shown.
+Enter one of the bookmark characters to go to that bookmark.
+    - When viewing bookmarks, press `Delete` then a bookmark character to delete that bookmark.
+- **Sorting**
+    - Press `sn` to sort by name, ascending then descending.
+    - Press `sm` to sort by modified date, descending then ascending.
+    - Press `ss` to sort by size, ascending then descending.

 #### File & Folder Manipulation
 - **Create File or Folder**: Press `o` to create a file or `O` to create a folder.
-Type in the name of the new item and press `enter`.
+Type in the name of the new item and press `Enter`.
 - **Rename**: There are several ways to start renaming the currently selected file or folder.
     - Press `i` to start with the cursor at the beginning of the name
     - Press `a` to start with the cursor at the end of the name, before the extension
     - Press `A` to start with the cursor at the end of the extension
     - Press `c` to start with the name (without extension) selected so that typing will replace the name
     - Press `C` to start with the extension selected so that typing will replace the extension
-    - When you are done editing the name, press `enter`
+    - When you are done editing the name, press `Enter`
 - **Move / Copy**
     1. Press `d` to start a move or `y` to start a copy of the selected file or folder.
 The item and operation will be displayed at the lower-right corner of the window.
     2. Navigate to the destination folder and press `p` to move or copy the item there.
 A copy to the same folder will append "(copy)" to the name.
 If an item with the same name already exists, you will be prompted to overwrite it.
+If you choose to overwrite folders, the contents will be merged (existing files in the destination with the same name will be overwritten, but the others will remain).
 - **Delete**
     - Press `Delete` to send the currently selected item to the Recycle Bin.
 If the item is too large to fit in the Recycle Bin, a message will be shown instead.
     - Press `Shift + Delete` to delete it permanently.
 You will be prompted to make sure this is what you want to do; press `y` to proceed with deletion or press any other key to cancel.